 The cancellation period will expire after 14 days from the day of the conclusion of this contract (i.e. when you accept the offer of a place on a programme at the University).

 To exercise the right to cancel, you must inform the University of your decision to cancel the contract by a clear statement (e.g. a letter or message sent by e-mail).
 You should exercise your right to cancel by contacting us at: Admissions Department, Brunel University London, Kingston Lane, Uxbridge, Middlesex UB8 3PH (firstname.lastname@example.org).
-You may use the attached model cancellation form, but it is not obligatory.

 To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.